 To bypass a narrowed or blocked artery, blood is redirected through a graft.
-The graft is either a healthy blood vessel that has been transplanted or a man-made material.
+The graft is either a healthy blood vessel that has been transplanted or a human-made material.
 This graft is sewn onto both the femoral and popliteal arteries so that blood can travel through the graft and around the diseased part.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Healthwise is a URAC accredited health web site content provider.
 Privacy Policy.